 “Align your social media strategy to your business objectives and get your measurements right.
 Get your systems, workflows and processes streamlined and understand the risks, the time for experimentation is over.

-“In the last five years we have evolved from simple social media marketing measurements, such as ‘Outputs’ (e.g likes, followers, friends, reach etc.), to a greater focus on ‘Outtakes’ (e.g. what our customers understand and feel about our business) and ‘Outcomes’ (e.g. What behaviors happen when we engage with our customers through social?
+“In the last five years we have evolved from simple social media marketing measurements, such as ‘Outputs’ (e.g likes, followers, friends, reach etc.), to a greater focus on ‘Outtakes’ (e.g. what our customers understand and feel about our business) and ‘Outcomes’ (e.g. What behaviours happen when we engage with our customers through social?
 How does social media help with acquisition, loyalty, retention and advocacy).

 “Both large and small organisations are also evaluating how social media can help with cost savings and efficiency.
 They are also considering the more difficult to measure qualitative business insights to be gained through social media listening and engagement.”